 I am a licensed psychologist with a small, part-time, private practice in Port Aransas, Texas.
 I divide my time between Port Aransas and San Antonio, where I'm originally from and still have some family responsibilities with my siblings.
-I also provide VA evaluations for veterans, often meeting at a chiropractor's office in Corpus Christi or traveling elsewhere throughout the state when needed.
+I also provide VA psychological evaluations for veterans, often meeting at a chiropractor's office in Corpus Christi or traveling elsewhere throughout the state when needed.

 Using a holistic approach to mental health (i.e., mind, body, and spirit), I seek to provide premium psychological services for adolescents, adults, and couples.
-While I am a general practice practitioner, my specialty interests and experience include the following:
+While I am a general practice psychologist, my specialty interests and experience include the following:

 Addictions and recovery